Zakaria-Arshad/Chefs-Assistant/README.md

 The user can then query an LLM, with any Mind Dumps submitted as context.
 Forgot what you were thinking of a while ago?
 It's saved and easily retrievable.

 Deployed on AWS Elastic Container Service (ECS) + AWS S3 + AWS RDS, with Application Load Balancer and Route 53 domain.
-See the prototype (NO FRONTEND STYLING) here: https://minddumpai.com/
+Currently paused to continue development.

 Priority future plan: Add intelligent searching to decide whether a mind dump should be integrated into an existing user document, or created as a new one.
 If integrated, the mind dump will be seamlessly added to the document with no other input from the user needed.
 This makes the mind dump a true mind dump: speak your mind, and move on with life, knowing that if you want to find it later, it'll be in the right place.